Our school has a wonderful history, closely linked into the growth and development of Hampton Hill itself.

 We further developed our very positive and longstanding relationship with Carlisle Infant School when we federated in 2014.
 This has been a very positive step, supported by key aspects such as pupil transition, curriculum development and shared governance.

-We don't stand still and are very excited that a joint funding project with our school association means that we will be able to open our new library soon.
+We don't stand still and are very excited that a joint funding project with our school association means that we were able to open our new library in 2018.